SimonGubbins/FMDVInBuffalo/README.txt

-This folder contains the Matlab scripts and functions, as well the necessary data files, to implement the parameter estimation methods in Jolles et al. "Endemic persistence of foot-and-mouth disease viruses in their wildlife reservoir"
+This folder contains the Matlab scripts and functions, as well the necessary data files, to implement the parameter estimation methods in:

+Jolles et al. (2020) Endemic persistence of foot-and-mouth disease viruses in their wildlife reservoir. (under review)

 MATLAB REQUIREMENTS
 The scripts/functions were run using Matlab version 2019b and require the Statistics and Machine Learning and